National Native American Heritage Month

 and American history, which continue to thrive in Native American communities and

 across our country today.
-Native Americans also have served in the U.S. Armed Forces
+AI/AN also have served in the U.S. Armed Forces

 with honor and distinction, defending the security of our Nation with their lives.

 Historically, Native Americans have the highest record of service per capita compared

 According to the U.S. Department of Interior, the United States has 566 federally